Using a Co-Signer for a Car Title Loan

 Are you considering becoming a co-signer on someone else’s car title loan?
 Or are you considering using a co-signer for your car title loan?
 We want to give you all the information about co-signers and car title loans so you can make the decision that is best for you.

-Some people considering taking out a car title loan aren’t sure if they’ll qualify due to less-than-perfect credit.
+Some people considering taking out title loans in Indianapolis aren’t sure if they’ll qualify due to less-than-perfect credit.
 One option is to ask a trusted friend or family member to help out by co-signing on a loan.
 A co-signer may help secure the car title loan so the borrower can get the money they need quickly.
 Getting a co-signer can speed up the process and increase the likeliness of approval.

 What Is a Co-Signer?